Kevin-Wei-KW/Drawing/README.md

 # Drawing

 Overview
-Collection of small programs that rely on p5.js to create interactive and artistic elements.
+Collection of small programs, such as games and generative recursion, that rely on p5.js to involve interactive and artistic elements.